Bernedoodle Puppies For Sale

 House Training

-Most Bernedoodle puppies pick up house training relatively quickly when owners maintain consistency.
+Most pick up house training relatively quickly when owners maintain consistency.
 Establish a regular schedule for feeding, bathroom breaks, and sleep.
 Crate training can be an effective tool for house training while also providing your puppy with a safe, comfortable space.

 Basic Commands and Beyond

 Start with basic commands like sit, stay, come, down, and leave it.
-Once your Bernedoodle puppy masters these fundamentals, you can progress to more advanced training.
+Once your puppy masters these fundamentals, you can progress to more advanced training.
 Many Bernedoodles excel at trick training, agility, therapy dog work, and other activities that challenge their minds.

-Health and Lifespan of Bernedoodle Puppies
+Health and Lifespan

 Expected Lifespan